Total Price: $

 All in all, the eccentrics were a huge challenge that resulted in many nice benefits.
 Here’s an exploded view.

 The main bearings are shielded from contamination and are hidden in the frame and behind hardware designed to protect them from the elements.
 The load ratings on the main bearings are higher than those used on the Mojo HD, a bike which has proved to be durable in the field, so we expect a long service life.
-Our real-world testing in Santa Cruz, combined with Brian Lopes and Evan Plews putting in tons of hard miles on the system over the last year and a half has given us confidence that it works well in all conditions.
+Our real-world testing, putting in tons of hard miles on the system over the last few years has given us confidence that it works well in all conditions.
 Well, at least all conditions you’re likely to find here on earth.

 The bearings we spec are black oxide (to resist corrosion but maintain the high load rating of steel), full complement (there is no retainer so they have extra balls and a higher load rating), 100% fill (completely filled with grease means less room for moisture), and the seals are contact seals.
 The seals actually contact the groove on the race.
 This specification would not be ideal for a part like a hub where the friction needs to be as low as possible, but in a suspension application where the forces are high and the small amount of seal drag is acceptable, it provides better sealing of the bearing without any noticeable change to the suspension.

-The bearings in the frame are standard BB30 bearings, which can be found in just about any decent bike shop on the planet.
+We have replacement bearings available in our webstore, here's the link.
+If you're not near a computer and you need to replace the bearings, procurement is easy.
+The size of the bearings in the frame are standard BB30 bearings, which can be found in just about any decent bike shop on the planet.
 The bearings in the swingarm are identical to very common skateboard and rollerblade wheel bearings, so all you need to do is put on your hoody and head to the closest skate shop where you’ll be able to find the bearings.

-We are going to stock the bearings in our online store should you need to replace them.
-Additionally, we will have a special bearing press tool for installation of the bearings in both the frame and swingarm.
-We will also have a bearing extraction tool available.
-You can remove and reinstall the bearings without these tools, but we highly recommend using our tools, it will make your life a lot easier, and you’ll have a lower probability of messing something up.
-The bearing press tool isn't done yet, but here's a Chris McNally artist's rendition of what it will look like.
+We have a special bearing press tool for installation of the bearings in both the frame and swingarm.
+Here's the webtore link.
+You can remove and reinstall the bearings without this tool, but we highly recommend using our tool, it will make your life a lot easier, and you’ll have a lower probability of messing something up.
+Here's a Chris McNally artist's rendition of what it looks like.

 We’ve owned, ridden and tested a lot of 29ers over the last few years.
-Some of them we liked, some of them we really disliked.
+We liked some aspects but some of them we really disliked.
 We found that geometry was all over the map with the different bikes and that none of them delivered the snappy handling we all love with our current bikes.
-So we set out to make them fun to ride, as similar to our current bikes as we could.
+We'll call these first generation 29ers and unfortunately they gave 29ers a bad name.
+The Ripley was the beginning of the second wave of 29ers that redefined what a 29er could do.
+"I didn't know a 29er could handle like that" is a common refrain around the Demo truck.

 Although the Ripley will still ride well with a shorter rake fork, the best handling is achieved with a 51 mm offset (rake) fork.